sarfarazunarr/usermanagement/README.md

 2. **Configure the Environment**

-   - Visit to `config.php` it will create required database and tables.
+   - Visit to `setup.php` it will create required database and tables.

 3. **Set Up the Database**

    - Database will be created automatically.
-   - If you have created custom database then you must add details in `config.php` file.
+   - If you have created custom database then you must add details in `setup.php` and in `config.php` file.

 4. **Run the Application**